MicrosoftDocs/VBA-Docs/api/Publisher.Shapes.AddCatalogMergeArea.md

 Although you can add one catalog merge area per publication page, you can only connect to a single data source for a publication.
 What data is merged is determined by the catalog merge area on the active page, and the data fields it contains.

+> [!NOTE]
- **Note**  You must add a catalog merge area to the publication page before you connect to a data source.
+> You must add a catalog merge area to the publication page before you connect to a data source.

 Use the  **[AddToCatalogMergeArea](Publisher.Shape.AddToCatalogMergeArea.md)** method of the **[Shape](Publisher.Shape.md)** or **[ShapeRange](Publisher.ShapeRange.md)** objects to add shapes to a catalog merge area.